Reports to the Project Manager

-- Update labor quantities weekly and assist PM in updating material equipment report on a timely basis.
+- Update labor quantities weekly and assist Project Manager in updating material equipment report on a timely basis.

-- Review and approve payments to subs, vendors and suppliers as requested.
+- Review and approve payments to subs, vendors and suppliers.

-- Prepare six-week look ahead schedules and review with subs at coordination meetings.
+- Prepare a two-week look ahead schedules and review with subs at coordination meetings.

 - Assist the Project Manager in continual evaluation of all plans.